terchris/urbalurba-logging/README.md

-# urbalurba-logging
+# urbalurba-manage

-For logging in urbalurba.
+For handling management and logging in urbalurba.

+--------- old doc for just logging ------
 All code uses winston for logging. winston is set up to log to console.

 All systems are running in docker dontainers.